Tennismylife/Tennis-R-ecord-Tracker/README.md

 # Tennis-R-ecord-Tracker
 A project to find all tennis records in R

 This work is based on a theory explained on Tennismylife website.
-All collected records are stored in the HTML files available in directory named Data.
-To update it you can run the R script Update.R
+All collected records are stored in the HTML files available in directory named 'Data'.
+To update it you can run the R script Update.R.
+After this you can navigate through record starting from 'Index.html'

-: $ Rscript Update.R
+:$ Rscript Update.R

 According to "Recordology" all functions are splitted in many R files to reasearch better the results and to use it with the sub-categories explained in this article.